 You can access recordings of all our webinars on the dedicated CCQI Webinars page.

 We are now accepting applications for presentations and workshops for the virtual event.
+We are open to including talks and creative interactive sessions from a wide range of perspectives and backgrounds, drawing on the theme.
+For example, this may encompass discussions around cultural sensitivity in perinatal services and clinical practice, different cultural norms in motherhood, working with diverse patient groups, and more.
 We are keen to hear from a range of perspectives, so if you know of anyone who may be interested in presenting, please do get in touch.
-To apply, please fill out this brief application form by Friday 13 August 2021.
+The deadline for applications is Friday 26 November.
+To apply, please fill out this brief application form.

-The sessions will be run on the online Zoom platform and will be roughly 30-40 minutes long, with some time for a Q&A/discussion session after.
+The sessions will be run on the online Zoom platform, and will be roughly 30-40minutes long, with some time for a Q&A/discussion after.